regmtait/HullArtCircle/06-meetings.md

 We meet at our studios every Monday evening.
 We offer no tuition, but we always have a portrait model, and occasionally, once a month a life model.

 * Monday at Cottingham: 6:45—8:45pm — ([details](/contact/))
-~~* Wednesday at Hessle: 6:45—8:45pm — ([details](/contact/))~~
+* ~~Wednesday at Hessle: 6:45—8:45pm — ([details](/contact/))~~

-### Daytime meetings — open all all

-We also have occasional daytime life drawing session, again once a month.
-This morning session (10:30am—12:30pm) is open to non-members.
-There is an additional cost of £5 per session to cover the room hire.
+We hope to open the Hessle venue again after the Christmas break.

+### COVID precautions

+We ask people attending the Cottingham venue to wear a mask when entering the building and if walking about talking.
+You can remove the mask when sitting and drawing.

+Many of our members are vulnerable to infection and the room is getting crowded as more members begin to attend.

+We ask that only people who have had the COVID vaccination to attend.

 ### Thursday sketching

-We meeting for outdoor sketching throughout the year, Thursday daytime.
+We meet for outdoor sketching throughout the year, Thursday daytime.

 ### Model fees